gosson/tugboat/AGF/100-AGF-Introduction.md

-The characteristics of the public cloud - agility, flexibility, and consumption-based pricing - are of paramount importance to organizations that need to move quickly in the face an evolving business landscape.
+The characteristics of the public cloud - agility, flexibility, and consumption-based pricing - are of paramount importance to organizations that need to move quickly in the face of an evolving business landscape.
 But many enterprises struggle to realize these benefits.
 Perhaps this is not surprising when historically enterprise IT, while trying to ensure that systems were effectively governed and secured, were often seen as slow to react and in the